cthoyt/cthoyt.github.io/_posts/2026/2026-05-18-nfdi4chem-7th-consortium-meeting.md

 now adapted to be domain-agnostic) is a registry of ontologies, controlled vocabularies, terminologies, and other resources that mint (persistent) identifiers.
-While it's already been widely adopted in the biomedical domain (e.g., in the OBO Foundry, Monarch Initiative) since its creation in 2019, I've been working to integrate it within NFDI4Chem and other consortia via the [NFDI Section Metadata Working Group for Ontology Harmonization and Mapping](https://github.com/nfdi-de/section-metadata-wg-onto/).
+While it's already been widely adopted in the biomedical domain since its creation in 2019 (e.g., by the OBO Foundry, Monarch Initiative), I've been working to integrate it within NFDI4Chem and other NFDI consortia via the [NFDI Section Metadata Working Group for Ontology Harmonization and Mapping](https://github.com/nfdi-de/section-metadata-wg-onto/).
 I want to highlight a few discussions I had about the Semantic Farm at the 7<sup>th</sup> NFDI4Chem consortium meeting: